fredgibbs/fredgibbs.github.io/courses/archives-algorithms/schedule.md

 ## Week 14: Apr 19--23: Representation
-- Maharawal, Manissa M., and Erin McElroy, ‘The Anti-Eviction Mapping Project: Counter Mapping and Oral History toward Bay Area Housing Justice’, Annals of the American Association of Geographers, 108.2 (2018): 380–89.
+- Manissa M. Maharawal and Erin McElroy, "The Anti-Eviction Mapping Project: Counter Mapping and Oral History toward Bay Area Housing Justice", _Annals of the American Association of Geographers_, 108.2 (2018): 380–89.
-- Presner, Todd, "The Ethics of the Algorithm: Close and Distant Listening to the Shoah Foundation Visual History Archive", in _Probing the Ethics of Holocaust Culture_, ed. by Claudio Fogu (Harvard University Press, 2016), 167–202.
+- Todd Presner, "The Ethics of the Algorithm: Close and Distant Listening to the Shoah Foundation Visual History Archive", in _Probing the Ethics of Holocaust Culture_, ed. by Claudio Fogu (Harvard University Press, 2016), 167–202.

 ## Week 15: May 26--30: